Ghee vs. Butter | Buy | Use | Health Benefits

 Due to the absence of milk protein, ghee can be the better option against allergies and inflammations.
 Furthermore, ghee can be heated up higher than butter.

 While butter burns at less than 175°C (350°F), the smoke point of ghee is about 250°C (485°F).
-Moreover, a higher smoke point means that the body can better absorb nutrients.
+Moreover, a higher smoke point means the body can absorb nutrients better.

 While using regular butter or olive oil may be what you are used to, their lower smoke point can oxidize fatty acids.
 Consequently, they can produce free radicals that cause oxidative stress and damage to the body.

-However, this danger is much less severe with butter than with refined vegetable oils, which you should not heat up or even eat at all.
+However, this danger is much less severe with butter than with refined vegetable oils, which you should not heat up or eat.

 Clarified Butter vs. Ghee

-Although often referred to as clarified butter, ghee goes one step further and undergoes a longer heating process that results in a richer, deeper, nutty taste.
+Although often referred to as clarified butter, ghee goes one step further and undergoes a longer heating process, resulting in a richer, deeper, nutty taste.

 Therefore, ghee is ultra-clarified butter.
 Hence, ghee differs from clarified butter by having a higher smoke point and providing further health benefits.